 From the Victorian era to Edwardian Times

 This photocopy details the facade of 153/155 High Street (for rear please see following photograph) prior to the second phase of the Dunbar Improvement Plan in the late 1920s.
-Entrances of the Common Closes are 129 (which should read 149), 151 and 153 - these are stopped-up.
+Entrances of the Common Closes are 149, 151 and 153 - these are stopped-up.

-Janet Leyden* & grandchildren on Common Close, 153/155 High Street, in the late 1920s.
-Janet (Janet Lumsden-Lorimer) was born in the mid-1860s on the diagonally opposite side of the street at New Inn Close.
+Janet Leyden* and grandchildren on Common Close, 153/155 High Street, in the late 1920s.
+Janet (Janet Lumsden Lorimer) was born in the mid-1860s on the diagonally opposite side of the street at New Inn Close.
 Her Dunbar-born grandparents were Matthew Lorimer and Margaret Lumsden and her parents were James Lorimer and Christian Leckie.

 It would appear that the shop across the street from the Close entryway is Belford's Butchers at 142 High Street - this became Sinclair's later on in the 20th Century.

 Janet Leyden had a family of 6 with her husband Peter.
 The last born of which, Lilly, sadly arrived a few months after her father died.
 Subsequently, Janet had a relationship with poacher-turned-blacksmith Jimmy Cairns producing four children, the first of which was Robert, his details follow.

 Coincidentally, both Peter Leyden and James Cairns died on/in Johnston's Close almost 30 years apart.

 * Janet Leyden stayed at the Common Close after her husband Peter's death in 1897 until the 1900s.
 She moved to 155 (Common Close) by 1911.